 If you come across any of the below we strongly recommend further research or to avoid completely.

 How can you do further research if you’re feeling unsure?
-We have some tips below to help you out!

 Google tip: use quotation marks to return more accurate search results.
-For example, if you search TEFL Org on Google you’ll get 486,000 results but if you search “TEFL Org” you’ll get a somewhat more manageable 20,500 results.
+For example, if you search The TEFL Org on Google you’ll get 1.5 million results but if you search “The TEFL Org” with quotation marks you’ll get a somewhat more manageable 10,400 results.

 Check out the email address

 Email the address listed on the website to ask about the position to find out if there is actually a job or if you’ve been emailing someone posing as a legitimate school.
-A gmail or yahoo email address is not always dodgy as some schools do use these but you just need to make sure it matches up with what’s on their website.
+A Gmail or Yahoo email address is not always dodgy as some schools do use these but you just need to make sure it matches up with what’s on their website.

-Ask to speak to a teacher currently working for the employer
+Ask to speak to a current employee

 This is never going to be a problem for a legitimate employer who treats their staff well.
 If they refuse then either they don’t have any employees to put you in touch with or they don’t want you talking to their current – likely disgruntled – employees.
 Big red flag.